 “I’m not sure that I would have made this new work without the validation of the Saul Bell Design Award,” Kathleen says.
 I feel very much indebted to the Bell family and Rio Grande for the establishment of this award.”

 Are you considering entering the next Saul Bell Design Award competition?
 Kathleen encourages “anyone who feels they have made a really outstanding piece to enter.”
 Learn more about the categories, the application process, and other entry details here, and see images of past finalists and winners here.

 For the 2017 competition, Rio Grande has reestablished the Best of Show award, in addition to the first- and second-place awards for each category.

 You can see more of Kathleen’s work at kathleennowaktucci.com.

 Annie Pennington is an independent jewelry designer with more than 14 years experience in the field, both as a maker and an instructor.
 She maintains a personal workshop and storefront, and was the Associate Editor of Art Jewelry magazine for more than four years.
 Pennington received her BFA in Jewelry Design from Pittsburg State University and her MFA in Metalsmithing from Southern Illinois University-Edwardsville.
 Her jewelry has been published in numerous books and periodicals, and she has an extensive exhibition record, both nationally and internationally.
-Pennington lives in Waukesha, Wisconsin, where she spends her time as a freelance writer, creating work for sale and exhibition, and entertaining her two cats.
+Pennington lives in Waukesha, Wisconsin, where she spends her time as a freelance writer, creating work for sale and exhibition, and entertaining her three cats.